omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/api.md

 ## OMG Network APIs

 ### Watcher
-It's recommended to run your Watcher.
+It's recommended to run your own Watcher.
 This means you are not bound by a requirement to place complete trust in the network operator (in this case, OMG Network).
 OMG Network provides the following Watcher APIs you can work with:

 * [`Watcher’s Informational API`](https://docs.omg.network/elixir-omg/docs-ui/?url=master%2Foperator_api_specs.yaml&urls.primaryName=master%2Finfo_api_specs) — API for common interactions, such as balance query or making transactions.
 * [`Watcher Security-Critical API`](https://docs.omg.network/elixir-omg/docs-ui/?url=master%2Foperator_api_specs.yaml&urls.primaryName=master%2Fsecurity_critical_api_specs) — Plasma exit operations API.